flixopt.flow_system ¶

 Build the optimization model for this FlowSystem.

 This method prepares the FlowSystem for optimization by: 1.
 Connecting and transforming all elements (if not already done) 2.
 Creating the FlowSystemModel with all variables and constraints 3.
-Adding clustering constraints (if this is a clustered FlowSystem)
+Adding clustering constraints (if this is a clustered FlowSystem) 4.
+Adding typical periods modeling (if this is a reduced FlowSystem)

 After calling this method, self.model will be available for inspection before solving.